 This handbook has been prepared so you will know what the University and the anesthesia program expect of you and what you can expect from each of them.
-The policies contained in the handbook will apply to all students who are to receive a degree from the University of New England.
+The policies contained in the handbook will apply to all students who are to receive a degree from the University of New England via the MSNA program.